CecileRottner/BranchPrice_UCP/doc/pricer_problem.md

 * addVarBound(c) : adds constraint c to the subproblem (where c is a bound constraint on a given variable)
 * removeVarBound(c) : removes constraint c from the subproblem

-## Classes inherited from ObjPricerUCP
+### Classes inherited from ObjPricerUCP

- Classes inherited from ObjPricerUCP work similarly.
+ All classes inherited from ObjPricerUCP are structured similarly.
 Each corresponds to a given decomposition structure (unit/site, time, double)

  They both contain the following attributes, depending on the decomposition type :
  * pointer to the master model